 In rare cases, people who used fluticasone for a long time developed glaucoma or cataracts.
 Talk to your doctor about the risks of using fluticasone and how often you should have your eyes examined during your treatment.

-Fluticasone may increase your risk of developing osteoporosis (a condition in which the bones become thin and weak and break easily).
+Fluticasone may increase your risk of developing osteoporosis.
 Talk to your doctor about the risks of using this medication.

 Fluticasone may cause other side effects.
 Call your doctor if you have any unusual problems while using this medication.